Robbie Grossman Player Props: Rangers vs. Orioles

-The Texas Rangers and Robbie Grossman (.297 slugging percentage over his past 10 games, including one homer), take on starter Dean Kremer and the Baltimore Orioles at Oriole Park at Camden Yards, Saturday at 4:05 PM ET.
+The Texas Rangers and Robbie Grossman (.314 slugging percentage over his past 10 games, including one homer), take on starting pitcher Kyle Bradish and the Baltimore Orioles at Oriole Park at Camden Yards, Sunday at 1:35 PM ET.

-In his last game, he notched a home run while going 1-for-2 against the Orioles.
+In his most recent game, he went 1-for-3 with an RBI against the Orioles.

 Robbie Grossman Game Info & Props vs. the Orioles